kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 #### Story 1

-As a CRD owner, I can use simple semantics (such as go tags), to express the desired validation of a oneOf (at most one or exactly one field may be set), and the API server will perform this validation automatically.
+As a CRD owner, I can use simple semantics (such as openapi tags/go markers), to express the desired validation of a oneOf (at most one or exactly one field may be set), and the API server will perform this validation automatically.